About SME Planet

 As a result we are witnessing amazing changes in clean growth across agri-business exporters' supply chains, employment quality, women entrepreneurs empowerment, business confidence and the creation of good jobs with written contracts.

-In these times of reduced donor funding the work of SME Planet's affiliates helps economies to expand out of existing resources, putting creative and innovative SMEs onto a sustainable growth and investment pathway.
-Its time for a "Reset", for financing providers to change our perceptions and rise to the challenge!
+In these times of reduced donor funding, the work of SME Planet's affiliates helps economies to expand out of existing resources, putting creative and innovative SMEs onto a sustainable growth and investment pathway.

 Search